What are Nadex Spreads

-A Bull Spread is a simple derivative with built-in floor and ceiling levels that define the lowest and highest points at which it can settle.
+Nadex Spreads have built-in floor and ceiling levels that define the lowest and highest points at which the trade can settle.

 This means you’ll always know your maximum potential loss and profit from the outset.

-Bull Spreads are short-term contracts, settled based on an underlying market, making them suitable for hedging against movements in that market.
-Nadex offers Bull Spreads on the following:
+Spreads are short-term contracts based on an underlying market, making them suitable for hedging against movements in that market.
+Nadex offers spreads on the following:

 - Stock indices

-A typical Bull Spread might have a title like this: EUR/USD 1.3000-1.3250 (3PM).
+A typical spread might have a title like this: EUR/USD 1.3000-1.3250 (3PM).
 The figures represent the floor and ceiling levels for the contract.

 In this example, your trade will settle based on the underlying EUR/USD spot rate, but because of the contract’s floor and ceiling, that can be no lower than 1.3000 and no higher than 1.3250, at 3pm.

 To open a position, you buy or sell at Nadex’s prevailing bid or offer price.
 This is based on the spot EUR/USD rate, and will be somewhere inside the floor/ceiling range.
 You buy if you think the price will rise, sell if you think the price will fall.